The Best Ski Resorts for Night Skiing in North America

 Bolton Valley, Vermont

-Bolton Valley, located just 30 minutes from Burlington and Montpelier, is the only Vermont ski area offering night skiing and riding.
-Even better if you can play during the daytime, your lift ticket also gives you nighttime skiing, which takes places 5 nights per week from 4-10 p.m.
+Bolton Valley, located just 30 minutes from Burlington and Montpelier, is one of the few Vermont ski areas offering night skiing and riding.
+Bongus: If you can play during the daytime, your lift ticket also gives you nighttime skiing, which typically takes place 5 nights per week from 4-10 p.m.
 Night skiing runs from Tuesday to Saturday and during holiday periods (but not on Christmas Eve and Day).
 Views of Lake Champlain and the Adirondack Mountains make this such an extraordinary New England ski experience.

 » View Bolton Valley Lodging Options